 - We advise you to exercise a high degree of caution in Morocco because of the threat of terrorist attacks.
 You should pay close attention to your personal security at all times.
 Monitor the media and other sources about possible new security risks.

-- The Moroccan authorities have warned of an increased threat linked to the number of Moroccans belonging to international terrorist organisations operating in Syria and Iraq.
+- The Moroccan authorities have warned of an increased threat linked to the number of Moroccans sympathetic or belonging to international terrorist organisations operating in Syria and Iraq.
+Recent terrorist attacks in Egypt and Tunisia are a further indication of the heightened risk of terrorism in the region.
 Terrorist attacks have occurred in Morocco in places frequented by tourists in the past.
 See Safety and security.

 - There is a general threat of kidnapping against Westerners in North Africa.
 You should maintain a high level of vigilance at all times and especially when travelling in southern and border areas of Morocco.